 Take the nose and glue it in between and below the eyes.

-Next, glue the hat to the top of the gnome’s face, so it’s slightly overlapping the top of the eyes.
+Next, help your child to glue the hat to the top of the gnome’s face, so it’s slightly overlapping the top of the eyes.

 Position the patch somewhere on the gnome’s hat, glue it in place, then draw stitching lines around each edge.